sarahwolf32/Language-Model-RNN/README.md

 # Generating Pokemon names with a character-level language model RNN

-A letter-based language model for generating new words similar to a trained-on list of words.
-Includes a trained model for generating new Pokemon names.
+This is a letter-based language model for inventing words using an RNN.
+Here, I will walk through how this sort of language model works, why it is an interesting topic, and then use it to generate new Pokemon names.

 ## Why RNNs?